-References can cause employers headaches.
-This guide sets out some of the key issues to consider.
+References can cause difficulties for employers.
+In this guide I set out some of the key issues to consider.

 Seeking a reference